TheTempAccount/Co-Speech-Motion-Generation/README.md

 For explanation of the flags, see [here](src/backup/).

 ### Training
-The *train.sh* will be usable once I upload the data.
+The *train.sh* will be usable once I upload the processed data .
 You can also modify the code to use publicly avaliable gesture dataset.